-Will My Car Insurance Cover Me If My Car Does Not Have A NCT?
+Does Car Insurance Cover Me Without A NCT?

 If your car doesn’t have an NCT certificate, this usually spells bad news.
 However, due to recent events, it may not.
 So, what does your car insurance have to say about it?

 The long and short of it is, it depends when you’re reading this article.
 As of September 2020, the deadline on everybody’s NCT test has a 4-month extension because of COVID-19.
 If you own a commercial vehicle, there is a 3-month extension for the CVRT.

 If you’re reading this after the extension period, it’s likely that government restrictions have returned to normal.
 This means your car will need to have a valid NCT certificate to be insurable.